michegames/phaser_configurator/README.md

 Currently the resolutions are:

-* RETRO: 640x360 (abilita automaticamente anche il pixel art)
+* RETRO: 640x360 (It also automatically enables pixel art)
 * CLASSIC: 836x470
 * MODERN: 1031x580